JorjaFox/website/_posts-old-blog/2013-10-12-jorja-at-hiff.md

     - 'public events'
 ---

-CSI is filming with Jordin Sparks, and Jorja is in Hawaii at the Hawaii International Film Festival, presenting the <em>Lion Ark</em> film.
+CSI is filming with Jordin Sparks, and Jorja is in Hawaii at the Hawaii International Film Festival, presenting the _Lion Ark_ film.

 https://twitter.com/aussieinhi/status/388981812342435841